-- Testing a sample of journal entries throughout the year, which met a defined risk criteria, by agreeing to supporting documentation; - Assessing significant estimates made by management for bias; and - Considered recognition of income throughout the year and around the year end cut off period.
+- Testing a sample of journal entries throughout the year, which met a defined risk criteria, by agreeing to supporting documentation; and - Considered completeness of income throughout the year and around the year end cut off period.

-We also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.
+We also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members who were all deemed to have appropriate competence and capabilities and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.